 In a patient with a prior ICH, blood pressure control reduces recurrent central nervous system (CNS) bleeding risk by 50%.

-Urgent anti-leukemic therapy with the aim to control the blast count is indicated because hyperleukocytosis is associated with increasing bleeding risk.
+Urgent anti-leukemic therapy with the aim to control the blast count is indicated because hyperleukocytosis is associated with increased bleeding risk.

 Patients with ICH can receive optimal induction therapy, provided the platelets are kept at relatively safe levels.